RenatoPiacente/Customer-Database/README.md

 # Creating a Database for Customer Registration

-## The fisrt version of the application has been created using the TKInter module
+## The fisrt version of the application has been created using the Python TKInter Module

 I've been looking forward to update the script and not to use TKInter, but I need to find a better way to create the frontend of the application.